vcfvct/aws-exam/README.md

   * GSI(Global Secondary Index) is sparse indexes.
 Unlike the requirement of having a primary key, an item in a DynamoDB table does not have to contain any of the GSI keys.
 If a GSI key has both hash and range elements, and a table item omits either of them, then that item will not be indexed by the corresponding GSI.
 In such cases, a GSI can be very useful in efficiently locating items that have an uncommon attribute.
 * `scan` operation has a limit of 1MB, use LastEvaluatdKey to apply in a subsequent operation.
 The thruput is 4KB.
 * dynamoDB stream is useful for replication and trigger.
 4 Types of Stream view: (key only, new/old image, new&old image)
+* provisioned read/write units are spread evenly across all partitions.
+Each partition up to 10 GB and 3000 read and 1000 write unit

 ## redshift